Kees1958/DownloadSentinel/README.md

 1. It runs in the background doing its job in the background with minimal CPU usage.
 2. Click on the Download Sentinal icon and the banner shows the status of the extension.
+3. Click on the options button to enter your free Virus Total API key (https://www.virustotal.com/gui/join-us)
 <img width="838" height="275" alt="image" src="https://github.com/user-attachments/assets/799ce443-99f7-4c92-88d4-9b4bbcd12c17" />